Bio | Portfolio | In the Media | Personal Interests

 Designed & coded a prototype microcontroller to measure & publish wifi speeds of AirBnBs. ****

 I am currently building a text-based adventure game powered by GPT-4.
 I’m building it in React & Node.
 While it’s not yet ready for release, here’s the Development Preview Link.
 To start, you’ll need to log in with the authorization provider of your choice.
-Note I earlier named the app TextRPG.
+(Note I renamed the app from TextRPG)

 I built Hero.Rodeo, a web app that uses OpenAI’s GPT and DALL-E to generates superhero “trading cards” from simple user prompts.
 It generates amazing heroes from prompt text consisting of animals, fantasy characters, creatures, and objects!
 Try it Out!